CSU-KangHu/HiTE/README.md

 - [Contact](#contact)

 ## <a name="introduction"></a>Introduction
-KmerRepFinder is an efficient TE annotation tool for genome assemblies based on the masking of repeated kmers.
+HiTE is an efficient TE annotation tool for genome assemblies based on the masking of repeated kmers.

-KmerRepFinder offers a more **comprehensive** ability to annotate TEs and achieves remarkable efficiency. e.g., more than **21** times faster than RepeatModeler2 in the rice genome.
+HiTE offers a more **comprehensive** ability to annotate TEs and achieves remarkable efficiency. e.g., more than **21** times faster than RepeatModeler2 in the rice genome.
 It can serve as a novel solution to the existing methods to promote TE annotation performance.

-### <a name="pipeline"></a>Pipeline of KmerRepFinder
+### <a name="pipeline"></a>Pipeline of HiTE
 ![输入图片说明](pic/Framework_1.png)

 ### <a name="cover_genome"></a>Genome coverage by each major subclass